 The pirate-themed action-adventure game will group you up with friends or strangers to plunder the seas and islands together, fighting others in big ol’ pirate ships, landing on sandy beaches, discovering treasure maps and having to work with your crew to figure out where the booty’s at.

 Sea of Thieves is heavily co-operative, although there are combative elements with other parties, too.
-You and your crew will have to figure out how to man a ship, with people taking over different jobs - steering, sails, anchor, cannon-firing and so on - and it seems likely that people will develop skills and favourite jobs over time, advertising themselves as a navigator or lookout to form teams with friends.
+You and your crew will have to figure out how to man a ship, with people taking over different jobs, which means that you'll have to communicate if you want to avoid accidentally doubling up on tasks.

 What piratical things can you do?

 You’ll be pleased to know that all the greatest hits from a life lived on the seas and beyond the law can be found in Sea of Thieves.
-From sailing around with your grog-soaked crew, singing shanties of wenches and booty, to getting scurvy (according to the Wikipedia page, anyway - but who knows what wretched sea-dogs have been editing that), there’s everything you might want from a pirate’s life.
+From sailing around with your grog-soaked crew, singing shanties of wenches and booty, to getting scurvy, there’s everything you might want from a pirate’s life.